redox-os/book/src/ch02-08-podman-build.md

 - Envionment and Command Line Variables, other than ARCH, CONFIG_NAME and FILESYSTEM_CONFIG, are not passed to the part of `make` that is done in **Podman**.
 You must set any other config variables in `mk/config.mk` and not on the command line or in your environment.

-- If you are building your own software to include in Redox, and you need to install additional packages using `apt-get` for the build, follow [Adding Packages to the Build](#adding-packages-to-the-build).
+- If you are building your own software to include in Redox, and you need to install additional packages using `apt-get` for the build, follow [Adding Libraries to the Build](#adding-libraries-to-the-build).

 ## TL;DR - [New](#new-working-directory) or [Existing](#existing-working-directory) Working Directory